Monday, July 13, 2026

 The decision to go public is also aimed at helping the league continue to raise money, something Cube says has been a challenge due to restrictive NBA rules.
 He tells FOS the NBA considers Big3 a “competing league” and therefore prohibits NBA owners from investing in the league or its teams.

-“This has been problematic without a doubt,” Cube says.
+“This has been problematic without a doubt,” says Cube, who’s perhaps more known for his rap and acting career.
 “It has really hampered the growth of the league.
 Finding the right investors to take it to the next level has been challenging.
 It hasn’t been impossible, because we’ve done it.
 But it has been a huge challenge.”

 A person familiar with the matter tells FOS the NBA does prohibit team owners from investing in Big3, but the policy is part of longstanding league rules governing investments in competing men’s basketball properties and is not specific to Cube’s league.
 (The policy is only for competing men’s leagues, not women’s, meaning the restriction does not extend to the 3-on-3 women’s basketball league Unrivaled.)

-Still, in 2023, the U.S. Department of Justice reportedly launched an investigation into whether the NBA was engaged in anticompetitive practices with regard to Big3.
-That probe began under the Biden administration.
+Still, in 2023, the U.S. Department of Justice reportedly launched an investigation into whether the NBA was engaged in anticompetitive practices regarding Big3.
+That probe began under the Biden Administration.
 It’s not clear whether it remains ongoing, and a representative for the DOJ did not immediately respond to a request for comment.

-NBA spokesman Mike Bass told TMZ in 2023 that the claims against the NBA were “not true,” and said “we have been supportive of the Big3 since its inception, but we declined to invest.”
-A representative for the NBA referred FOS to those comments.
+NBA spokesperson Mike Bass told TMZ in 2023 that the claims against the NBA were “not true” and said “we have been supportive of the Big3 since its inception, but we declined to invest.”

 This field is for validation purposes and should be left unchanged.